The Electoral Roll and Data Protection: Guidance (Updated November 2020)

 - any Cleric and deaconess in receipt of a pension from the Representative Body;

 - any person whose name is entered on the electoral roll of a Parish; and

 - any member of the Governing Body and the Representative Body and any committees of them.

-- A Notice of Proposed Revision of the Roll – this gives the congregation formal notice that they need to (re)apply to join the Roll.
+A Notice of Proposed Revision of the Roll – this gives the congregation formal notice that they need to (re)apply to join the Roll.
 The details of the relevant parish and the relevant deadlines for application should be inserted by each parish, and then this notice should be displayed in each parish church for at least 15 days prior to revising the Roll.

 A Notice of Completed Revision of the Roll – this gives the congregation formal notice that the process has been completed and that the revised Roll is available for inspection.
 It must be displayed for at least 15 days prior to the Annual Vestry Meeting.